Access management methods in Object Storage: Overview

 Public access

-Public access defines access permissions for anonymous users to read objects, list of objects, and bucket settings.
+Public access defines access permissions for anonymous users to read objects, list of objects and bucket settings.

-Access is granted for a bucket.
+Access is granted to a bucket.

 Warning